-But, I think I needed to be on the yoga path for a few years, to understand myself better, to love myself more, to realize there’s more behind the curtains of illusion, in order to fully accept and ingrain meditation into my daily routine.
+But, I think I needed to be on the yoga path for a few years, to understand myself better, to love myself more, to realize there’s more behind the curtains of illusion, to fully accept and ingrain meditation into my daily routine.

 Without yoga, I wouldn’t have welcomed meditation with such open arms.
-I needed to become flexible enough and open enough using the beauty of yoga asanas, in order to look at meditation and see its astounding benefits.
+I needed to become flexible enough and open enough using the beauty of yoga asanas, to look at meditation and see its astounding benefits.

 I have been doing yoga and meditation for 11 years now, since 2008.
-And, it’s been a journey of never ending learning, and exploration.
+And, it’s been a journey of never-ending learning, and exploration.
 Even now, I am constantly learning more and more about myself.
 So much so that I sometimes think I never want this process to end.
 It’s just so freaking addictive.
 Spiritual awakening is addictive.

 Of Course, This Is Just One Path To The Top Of The Mountain

 I always have to add this disclaimer at the end of my posts or chats.
-Because people end up moaning to me, saying something like, ‘Oh, I can’t do yoga, because my knees or my hips or something.’
+Because people end up moaning to me, saying something like, ‘Oh, I can’t do yoga, because of my knees or my hips or something.’
 Or ‘I can’t meditate, I have tried, and it doesn’t work for me.’

 The top of the mountain being enlightenment or spiritual awakening, there are as many paths up to the top of that mountain as there are beings in this world.
-Every being, be they human or not, has their own path to take.
+Every being, be they human or not, has its own path to take.

 Some humans are using yoga and meditation to get onto the path.